David Darg

 David Darg is an American director and cinematographer.
 In 2011 he co-founded the media company RYOT with Bryn Mooser.
 He received critical praise for his documentary Body Team 12 which garnered him a nomination for the Academy Award for Best Documentary (Short Subject) at the 88th Academy Awards.

-Darg is a pioneer of Virtual Reality film making and directed the first VR film shot in a disaster zone.

-In 2015 Darg was commissioned by Apple to create a short documentary using the iPhone 6s ahead of the phone's release.

-In addition to his awards for directing, Darg is an Emmy winning editor having won in 2017 with Body Team 12 and nominated in 2018 with Fear Us Women.

-Darg spent over a decade as a first responder to natural disasters.
-He lived in China for 1 year following the 2008 Sichuan quake and lived in a Haiti for 2.5 years after the 2010 earthquake.

 Career

-David is the co-founder of RYOT - a US media company acquired by Verizon in 2016.
-David was named one of Esquire Magazine's "2012 Americans of the Year" for his work in Haiti as well as a "Hollywood Maverick" by Details magazine for his documentary work in crisis and disaster zones.
-Darg is a graduate of Oxford University with a degree in Philosophy and has travelled to over 120 countries.
+Darg is a graduate of Oxford University with a degree in Philosophy.
+He was named one of Esquire Magazine's "2012 Americans of the Year" for his work in Haiti as well as a "Hollywood Maverick" by Details magazine for his documentary work in crisis and disaster zones.
+Darg is the co-founder of RYOT - a US media company acquired by Verizon in 2016.

+In 2015, Darg directed the first virtual reality film shot in a disaster zone.
+That same year, Darg was commissioned by Apple to create a short documentary using the iPhone 6s ahead of the phone's release.

+Darg is also an Emmy winning editor having won in 2017 with Body Team 12 and nominated in 2018 with Fear Us Women.